 p.s.
 Keep scrolling down to see our latest daily readings blog post and email content below this welcome post. ⬇️

-Bible.org's commentary on today's readings in Second Corinthians titled "The Reluctant 'Fool'" is at this link and "Boasting in our Weakness" is at this link.
+Bible.org's commentary on today's readings in Matthew chapter 13 titled "The Parables of Matthew 13" are at this link.

-Worship Video: Today's readings reminded me of Mercy Me's great song "Here I Am:"
+Worship Video: Today's readings reminded me of the beautiful Casting Crowns song "Praise You in This Storm:"

 Comments from You: What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!